cryptedx/copilot-orchestra/README.md

 - Tests created/changed.
 - Review status.
 - Git commit message used.
-- If you need to pick up the implementation cycle in the middle of a plan, due to interruption, you can tell the conductor to review the completed phase documents for context on where to start implementing again.
+- If you need to pick up the implementation cycle in the middle of a plan, due to interruption, request the Conductor to review the completed phase documents using the MCP tools (the Conductor will issue the appropriate elicitation request).
+Do not rely on free-text chat replies for this workflow.

 **Example:** `plans/user-authentication-phase-1-complete.md`